^^ Back to top

 Magnetic resonance imaging (MRI) is very safe and most people can have the procedure, including pregnant women and babies.

-- a pacemaker: an electrical device that is used to control an irregular heartbeat
+- a pacemaker – an electrical device used to control an irregular heartbeat

-- a nerve stimulator: an electrical implant that is used to treat long-term nerve pain
+- a nerve stimulator –an electrical implant used to treat long-term nerve pain

-- a cochlea implant: a device that is similar to a hearing aid but is surgically implanted inside the ear
+- a cochlear implant –a device similar to a hearing aid that's surgically implanted inside the ear

-- a drug pump: used to treat long-term pain by delivering painkilling medication directly to an area of the body such as the lower back
+- a drug pump implant –used to treat long-term pain by delivering painkilling medication directly to an area of the body, such as the lower back

-- brain aneurysm clips: small metal clips that are used to seal blood vessels in the brain that would otherwise be at risk of rupturing (bursting)
+- brain aneurysm clips –small metal clips used to seal blood vessels in the brain that would otherwise be at risk of rupturing (bursting)

 - prosthetic (artificial) metal heart valves

-- eye implants: such as small metal clips that are used to hold the retina in place
+- eye implants –such as small metal clips used to hold the retina in place

 - artificial joints – such as those used for a hip replacement or knee replacement